Ernyoke/certified-aws-solutions-architect-professional/04-storage/fsx.md

     - Scratch: base 200 MB/s per TiB of storage
     - Performance offers: 50 MB/s, 100 MB/s and 200 MB/s per TiB storage
     - For both types we can burst up to 1300 MB/s per TiB using credits
+- FSx for Luster deployment types:
+    - Scratch:
+        - Is designed for pure performance, for short term and temporary workloads
+        - Does not provide any type of HA or replication, in case of a HW failure all the data stored on that hardware is lost
+        - Larger file systems mean more servers, more disks => more chance of failure
+    - Persistent:
+        - Has replication within one AZ only
+        - Auto-heals when hardware failure occurs
+    - Both of these options provide backups to S3 (manual or automatic with a retention of 0-35 days)

 ## FSx for NetApp ONTAP